-On angry tasting seasoning and preservative that lasts as long as Wine gives.
-If you do not stop it, it will eventually turn to vinegar.
-This one was already in the antiquity mixed with other ingredients used as a drink.
-A medical application for respiratory diseases and indigestion is already through Hippocrates (460-377 BC).
-The Roman author Columella (1st cent.)
-Reports in his work "De re rustica" on the vinegar production of figs, barley and wine.
+On angry tasting condiment and preservative that it lasts as long as Wine gives.
+If this is not prevented, it will ultimately always turn into vinegar.
+This was already in the antiquity mixed with other ingredients used as a drink.
+A medical application for respiratory diseases and indigestion is already through Hippocrates (460-377 BC) handed down.
+The Roman author Columella (1st century) reports in his work "De re rustica" about the production of vinegar from figs, barley and wine.
 Vinegar has played a role in many cultures.
-In the Bible Vinegar is mentioned as a staple food, with the Egyptians there was "Hequa" (vinegar drink from barley beer), in the Babylonians Vinegar water was a refreshment drink that Phoenicians turned off cider their sour Shekar, the Greeks used it at sacrificial ceremonies, the Roman legionaries protected themselves with the Posca (Vinegar water) from colds and in Japan you know the traditional Tamago-Su (rice vinegar), in which a raw egg is dissolved.
-In the Middle Ages herb vinegar was considered a remedy, report on it Hildegard von Bingen (1098-1179) and Nostradamus.
+In the Bible vinegar is mentioned as a staple food, with the Egyptians there was "Hequa" (vinegar drink from barley beer), with the Babylonians vinegar water was a refreshing drink that Phoenicians exhibited cider her sour shekar, the Greeks used him in sacrificial ceremonies, the Roman legionaries protected themselves with the Posca (Vinegar water) before colds and in Japan you know the traditional Tamago-Su (rice vinegar), in which a raw egg is dissolved.
+In the Middle Ages, herb vinegar was considered a remedy, report about it Hildegard von Bingen (1098-1179) and Nostradamus.
 The Pestessig was used against this disease.

-The causes of the genesis were unknown until the middle of the 19th century.
-The French chemist Antoine Laurent de Lavoisier (1743-1794) claimed in 1793 that this was a oxidative Process was.
+The causes of its origin were unknown until the middle of the 19th century.
+The French chemist Antoine Laurent de Lavoisier (1743-1794) claimed in 1793 that this was a oxidative Process.
 The German botanist Friedrich Traugott Kützing (1807-1892) correctly named 1837 microorganisms as the cause.
-But only in 1868 could the French chemist Louis Pasteur (1822-1895) prove and identified as the cause bacteria, In the simplest case, "leaving" any alcoholic liquid is sufficient.
-When such liquids are exposed to air, wild acetic acid bacteria often settle spontaneously.
-This is how the first vinegars came about by accident.
-The process is often referred to as acetic acid fermentation, but is actually a fermentative Process, because unlike that fermentation Oxygen is needed.
-The base can be many alcoholic liquids.
-These are beer, Cider, malt, rice wine. grape or wine.
+The French chemist Louis was only able to do this in 1868 Pasteur (1822-1895) prove and identified as the cause bacteria, In the simplest case, "standing" any alcoholic liquid is sufficient.
+When such liquids are exposed to air, wild acetic acid bacteria often settle on their own.
+This is how the first vinegars came about by chance.
+The process is often referred to as acetic acid fermentation, but is actually one fermentative Process because unlike the fermentation Oxygen is necessary.
+Many alcoholic liquids can serve as a basis.
+These are beer, Cider, malt stock, rice wine. grape or wine.

-According to the Austrian Food Law, vinegar is understood to mean a liquid suitable for human consumption, in particular for acidifying and preserving food, either through the process of double fermentation fermentation, namely the alcoholic and the vinegar fermentation or by diluting acetic acid suitable for consumption purposes with water (acid vinegar).
+According to the Austrian Food Law, vinegar is a liquid that is suitable for human consumption, especially for acidifying and preserving food, either through the process of double fermentation, namely that of alcoholic and vinegar fermentation or by diluting acetic acid suitable for pleasure with water (acid vinegar).
 The total acidity calculated as acetic acid must be at least 5 g in 100 ml, for wine vinegar at least 6 g in 100 ml.
-The alcohol content may amount to a maximum of 0.5%, with wine vinegar a maximum of 1.5% vol. However, the quality of the vinegar depends not only on its content of acetic acid, but also on the starting material and on any flavor-altering additives.
-Apart from acetic acid, vinegar contains only those organic acids which originate from the starting material used or are formed during production.
+The alcohol content may amount to a maximum of 0.5%, for wine vinegar a maximum of 1.5% vol. The quality of the vinegar depends not only on its content of acetic acid, but also on the starting material and any additives that usually change the taste.
+In addition to acetic acid, vinegar contains only those organic acids that come from the raw material used or are formed during production.

-The oldest method is called open or Orléans method.
-The starting fluid is inoculated with bacteria.
-The bacteria would also settle automatically from the air and can also by the Essigfliege be transmitted.
-The fermentation process is left to itself in open vessels in a warm environment.
-After some time, one of the liquid surface forms as mother of vinegar designated gelatinous, string-taking Kahmhaut (also Essigkahm) from bacteria.
-The acetic acid bacteria ( Acetobacter ) oxidize alcohol acetic acid, where too Acetic acid ethyl ester (Ethyl acetate) is formed.
-The German vinegar producer Johann Sebastian Schützenbach introduced the rapid vinegar method in the middle of the 19th century.
-Floating carrier material (wood shavings or plastic pellets) is used on which the bacteria adhere.
-As a result, more bacteria and thus faster process develop.
+The oldest procedure is called open or Orléans procedure.
+The initial liquid is inoculated with bacteria.
+The bacteria would also settle automatically from the air and can also get through Essigfliege be transmitted.
+The fermentation process is left to its own devices in open kettles in a warm environment.
+After a while, an as forms on the liquid surface mother of vinegar designated gelatinous, stringy epidermis (also vinegar) from bacteria.
+The acetic acid bacteria ( Acetobacter ) belonging to oxidize alcohol acetic acid, where too Acetic acid ethyl ester (Ethyl acetate) is formed.
+The German vinegar producer Johann Sebastian Schützenbach introduced the rapid vinegar process in the middle of the 19th century.
+Floating carrier material (wood shavings or plastic balls) on which the bacteria adhere is used.
+As a result, more bacteria develop and the process is faster.

-Depending on the technology, production takes two to three days in the venturi process (mixing liquids) or even within 24 hours in turbine plants.
-The starting material is fermented at 28 to 30 ° C and gassed with air.
-As a rule of thumb, the alcohol content of a wine also gives the same amount of acetic acid (12% alcohol = 12% acetic acid).
-Edible or teal vinegar contains 3 to 10% acid, which only dilutes edible vinegar essence 60 to 80%.
-Wine vinegar is a great addition to the production of food or even for direct enjoyment.
-Sweet and sour drinking vinegars from high noble predicate wines as aperitif or digestif Served, ripened sherry vinegar used in the kitchen or the Italian specialty balsamic used as a refinement of meat, cheese or dessert.
-The combination of vinegar in salads and wine, however, is problematic and can lead to an "acid explosion" in the mouth.
-See also under Wine to food,
+Depending on the technology, production takes two to three days in the venturi process (mixing of liquids) or within 24 hours in turbine systems.
+The starting product is fermented at 28 to 30 ° Celsius and gassed with air.
+As a rule of thumb, the alcohol content of a wine also gives the same amount of acetic acid (12% alcohol content = 12% acetic acid).
+Vinegar or table vinegar contains 3 to 10% acid, the diluted edible vinegar essence contains 60 to 80%.
+Wine vinegar is a great asset in the production of dishes or for direct enjoyment.
+Sweet and sour drinking vinegars from highly noble quality wines as aperitif or digestif served, matured sherry vinegars used in the kitchen or the Italian specialty balsamic used as a refinement of meat, cheese or dessert.
+The combination of vinegar in salads and wine is problematic and can lead to an "acid explosion" in the mouth.
+See also under Wine with food,

-Complete listings of the numerous vinification measures and cellar techniques, as well as the various wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+Complete lists of the numerous vinification measures or cellar techniques, as well as the various types of wine, sparkling wine and distillate regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,